 Other possible symptoms include depression, nightmares, paranoia, confusion, hallucinations, suicidal thoughts, convulsions, and psychosis.

 FQs can generate oxidative stress which can cause damage to the mitochondria function and result in reduced energy production.
 Mitochondria are the “power plants” residing in every single cell in our body, they are responsible for the generation of energy in the form of ATP.

-When there’s mitochondrial dysfunction, symptoms like fatigue, brain fog and weakness can happen.
-Also, it can impede the repair of tissues resulting in long term musculoskeletal and neurological sequalae.
+When there’s mitochondrial dysfunction, symptoms like fatigue, brain fog, and weakness can happen.
+Also, it can impede the repair of tissues resulting in long-term musculoskeletal and neurological sequelae.

-FQs, especially ciprofloxacin and levofloxacin, have been observed to cause reduction in plasma antioxidants and increased oxidative stress.
+FQs, especially ciprofloxacin, and levofloxacin, have been observed to cause a reduction in plasma antioxidants and increased oxidative stress.

-FQs can disrupt the normal rhythm of the heart and lead to a life-threatening arrhythmia called torsades de pointes.
+FQs can disrupt the heart's normal rhythm and lead to a life-threatening arrhythmia called torsades de pointes.